HQSquantumsimulations/ActiveSpaceFinder/README.md

 ## Funding

+This work was performed in collaboration with Covestro Deutschland AG.

 This work was partly supported by the German Federal Ministry for Economic Affairs and Climate Action through project "PlanQK" (01MK20005H) and by the German Federal Ministry of Education and Research through projects "MANIQU" (13N15576) and "PhoQuant" (13N16107).